Your Top Personalized Grocery PicksArticle posted in:

 Your Top 10 SmartCarbs

-Carbohydrates are kept to a minimum with your personalized plan.
-However, you can still enjoy healthy SmartCarbs in moderation.
 SmartCarbs are nutrient-rich carbohydrates that are lower on the Glycemic Index and packed with fiber to keep you full.
-Your golden rule is to avoid refined carbohydrates and to select whole foods that are high in dietary fiber.
+They are an important piece of your personalized meal plan and are included in several of your meal occasions throughout the day.
 Your SmartCarbs should be between 80 to 120 calories with at least three grams of fiber.

-SmartCarbs that pack a protein punch like beans, legumes and quinoa are your best bet.
+SmartCarbs that pack a protein punch like beans are your best bet.
 Canned beans are convenient and easy to prepare.
 However, they can be high in sodium.
 Luckily, low sodium canned goods are becoming more popular and readily available in the grocery store.
-Add beans or lentils to chili and salad as a high fiber addition.
+Add beans to chili and salad as a high fiber addition.
 Hummus made from chickpeas is delicious with fresh chopped veggies.
-Quinoa is a delicious swap for rice in any recipe.
-Check out your frozen aisle to see if they carry frozen bags of plain quinoa.
-It will save you a lot of time when you’re meal prepping!
-The serving size for beans, lentils and quinoa is a half cup.
+The serving size for beans is a half cup.
 Learn how to eat more beans >

 Brown & Wild Rice